fluent/fluent-plugin-kafka/README.md

 ### Buffered output plugin

 This plugin uses ruby-kafka producer for writing data.
-This plugin works with recent kafka versions.
 This plugin is for v0.12.
 If you use v1, see `kafka2`.

     <match app.**>
       @type kafka_buffered